facebook/react-native-website/docs/global-performance.md

 ### `timeOrigin`

 :::info Partial support
-Provides the number of milliseconds from the Unix epoch until system boot, instead of the number of milliseconds from the Unix epoch until app startup.
+Provides the number of milliseconds from the UNIX epoch until system boot, instead of the number of milliseconds from the UNIX epoch until app startup.
 :::

 See [documentation in MDN](https://developer.mozilla.org/en-US/docs/Web/API/Performance/timeOrigin).